-I’m Tammy Shelton, interim principal at Mitchell Elementary.
+I’m Tammy Shelton, principal at Mitchell Elementary.
 I have served as a classroom teacher and reading specialist for over 20 years.

 I have earned a Bachelor of Science in Elementary Education, a Master of Arts in Education with a Reading Specialist Certification and a Principal’s Certificate.
 I am a National Board Certified Teacher specializing in Reading and Language Arts.
 I graduated from my Master's program with honors and am a member of the International Honor Society for Educators, Kappa Delta Pi.
 My certifications include Early Childhood Education, Elementary Education, Reading Specialist Certification, National Board Certification, and Elementary Principal Certification.

 Thank you for choosing our school for your family.
 Great things are happening here and I am excited to start our year!